ypdev19/java-coding-hub/README.md

-# Java Quests Fiesta
+# Java Coding Hub

-Welcome to this Java code vault i called Java Quests Fiesta.
-The goal is to use it to store all kind of code quests in this beautiful language, from code challenges, problem solving, demo examples, and more!
+Welcome!
+The goal of this repo is to store all kind of code quests in this beautiful language, from code challenges, problem solving, demo examples, and more!